betajippity/betajippity.github.io/_posts/2021-07-31-porting-takua-to-arm-pt2.md

 In fact, you can actually use the lipo tool to combine completely different programs into a single Universal Binary; after all, lipo has absolutely no way of knowing whether or not the arm64 and x86-64 code you want to combine is actually even from the same source code or implements the same functionality.
 Indeed, the native Universal Binary Takua is slightly smaller than the lipo-generated Universal Binary Takua.
 The size difference is tiny (basically negligible) though, likely because Takua's binary contains very few non-code resources.
-Figure 3 shows creating a Universal Binary by combining separate x86-64 and arm64 builds of Takua together using the lipo tool versus a Universal Binary built natively as a Universal Binary; the lipo version is just a bit over a kilobyte larger than the native version, which is basically negligible relative to the overall size of the files.
+Figure 3 shows creating a Universal Binary by combining separate x86-64 and arm64 builds of Takua together using the lipo tool versus a Universal Binary built natively as a Universal Binary; the lipo version is just a bit over a kilobyte larger than the native version, which is negligible relative to the overall size of the files.

 [![Figure 3: Examining the size of a Universal Binary created using the lipo tool versus the size of a Universal Binary built directly as a multi-architecture Mach-O.]({{site.url}}/content/images/2021/Jul/takua-on-arm-pt2/lipocomparison.png)]({{site.url}}/content/images/2021/Jul/takua-on-arm-pt2/lipocomparison.png)